Home / Health Insurance / Articles / Diseases / Vaginal Odour: Meaning, Symptoms, Causes, And More

 Recurrent symptoms: If you experience recurrent VO or other symptoms, it may indicate an ongoing condition that requires treatment.

-Other symptoms: If you experience other symptoms such as fever, nausea, or abdominal pain, it may indicate a more serious condition that requires medical attention.
+Other symptoms: If you experience other symptoms, such as fever, nausea, or abdominal pain, it may indicate a more severe condition that requires medical attention.

-However, if the odour is caused by a more chronic condition such as hormonal changes or an underlying medical condition, it may take longer to resolve.
+However, it may take longer to resolve if the odour is caused by a more chronic condition, such as hormonal changes or an underlying medical condition.
 In some cases, ongoing management or treatment may be necessary to control symptoms.

 Mild VO is normal.
 However, if the odour is strong and accompanied by other symptoms, it may indicate an underlying condition that requires medical attention.